 According to Wired, actor Andrew Rotilio makes it a point to learn his lines in the original Belter first:

-“The language is really at the center of who these people are.
+“The language is really at the centre of who these people are.
 It changes you, it affects you,” says Rotilio.
 “It’s like when you put on a period costume and you play King Henry, and you become King Henry.
 It’s like that, but with the language.”

 Are there any interesting stories about language or translation that we’ve missed?
 Share them in the comments!